In Playa Rincón, one of the most stunning beaches I've ever seen, we tried Pan de Coco (Coconut Bread) and we had to get that recipe!

 Years ago, when Aunt Ilana traveled to Samaná so often that she was practically a resident, she came back from one of her trips with a culinary discovery.

 Aunt Ilana's great discovery?
 Pan de coco (coconut bread).
 This thick, unleavened bread was sold by street vendors in some remote campo of Samaná.
 Unfortunately, although she got to try it, she could not get the recipe for it.

-By the shores of Playa Rincón, one of the most stunning beaches I have ever seen, we had an encounter with a lady who made her living from selling pan de coco.
 We bought about half of what she was carrying, and after we offered her a ride back home - so she could avoid the long walk out of the secluded beach - I got a lesson on how to make Pan de Coco.
 Although I am confident she will not read this, I nevertheless would like to thank Franca in Playa Rincón, Samaná for sharing her recipe with us.

 - 1 cup coconut milk

-- 1/2 teaspoon salt
+- 1 teaspoon salt

 - 1/2 teaspoon baking soda

-- Oil a baking tray.
+- Oil a baking tray with half the oil, reserve the rest.
 Pre-heat oven to 300 ºF (150 ºC)

 - Cover the top with the coconut flakes.

-- When the bread cools down to room temperature toast quickly but at a very high temperature to get the golden brown color on top.
+When the bread cools down to room temperature toast quickly but at a very high temperature to get the golden brown color on top.